Speaking Schools’ COVID-19 Action Plan

 - flu-like symptoms (e.g. cough, sore throat & fatigue).

-Whilst not everyone will show these symptoms, they are the best indication that someone is unwell before they are tested.
+Whilst not everyone will show these symptoms (and many children do not), they are the best indication that someone is unwell before they are tested.

 Noting that most transmissions are the result of symptomatic cases, it is our policy under the COVID-19 Action Plan to exclude all students who show symptoms, who have tested positive, or who are awaiting test results.
 This will be done through the following steps: